Jean-Luc Ponty

-Jean-Luc Ponty (born 29 September 1942) is a French jazz violinist and composer.
+Jean-Luc Ponty (born 29 September 1942) is a French jazz and jazz fusion violinist and composer.
+He is considered a pioneer of jazz-rock, particularly for his use of the electric violin starting in the 1970s.
+He rose to prominence for his collaborations with popular musical artists Frank Zappa and Elton John.
+In addition to his solo work, he has performed with symphony orchestras in France, the United States, Canada, and Japan.

 Early life

 Ponty was born into a family of classical musicians in Avranches, France.
-His father taught violin, his mother taught piano.
+His father taught violin, and his mother taught piano.
 At sixteen, he was admitted to the Conservatoire National Supérieur de Musique de Paris, graduating two years later with the institution's highest honor, Premier Prix (first prize).
-He was hired by the Concerts Lamoureux in which he played for three years.
+He was hired by the Orchestre Lamoureux in which he played for three years.

-While still a member of the orchestra in Paris, Ponty picked up a side job playing clarinet (which his father had taught him) for a college jazz band, that regularly performed at local parties.
+While still a member of the orchestra in Paris, Ponty picked up a side job playing clarinet (which his father had taught him) for a college jazz band that regularly performed at local parties.
 It proved life-changing.
 A growing interest in Miles Davis and John Coltrane compelled him to take up tenor saxophone.
 One night after an orchestra concert, and still wearing his tuxedo, Ponty found himself at a local club with only his violin.
 Within four years, he was widely accepted as the leading figure in "jazz fiddle".

 At that time, Ponty was leading a dual musical life: rehearsing and performing with the orchestra while also playing jazz at clubs throughout Paris.
-The demands of this schedule eventually brought him to a crossroads.
-Critic Joachim Berendt wrote that "Since Ponty, the jazz violin has been a different instrument".
+The demands of that schedule eventually brought him to a crossroads.
+Critic Joachim-Ernst Berendt wrote that "Since Ponty, the jazz violin has been a different instrument".